Pathological people pleaser?

 Here’s a list of signs common to a pathological people pleaser.
 The more checks you get on the list, the higher your score on people-pleasing attitude and behavior.
 So, you are likely to:

-- Lack of self-love
+- Lack self-love

 - Struggle with your sense of worthiness.